Ringworm on Scalp (cont.)

 The appearance of scalp ringworm can vary among affected individuals, but the most common signs are reddening, crusting, and scaling of the scalp.
 Intense itching usually occurs as well.
 Scalp ringworm can cause up to 50% of hair loss among children.
 Lymph nodes in the neck region may become enlarged with all types of scalp ringworm organisms, and some children may have high fevers.
 The specific pattern depends on the infecting organisms and how the immune system responds to the infection.

-- Black dot ringworm: The organism Trichophyton, which has become the most common fungus (causing 90% of tinea capitis in the United States), causes black dot ringworm.
+Black dot ringworm: The organism Trichophyton, which has become the most common fungus (causing most tinea capitis in the United States), causes black dot ringworm.
 This organism causes infections within the hair shaft.
 The hair becomes extremely brittle and breaks off at the surface of the scalp.
 The remaining portion of the hair is left behind in the follicle, creating the "black dot" appearance.
 Patches of hair loss commonly result.

 Lisandro Irizarry, MD, MPH, FAAEM